nihldev/terraform-aws-keycloak/README.md

-# Infrastructure Modules
+# Terraform AWS Keycloak

-This repository contains reusable Terraform modules for deploying infrastructure on AWS.
-These modules are designed to be used with the [infra-live](../infra-live) repository.
+This repository contains a reusable Terraform module for deploying Keycloak on AWS.

 ## Available Modules